nhsd-a2si/docs-uec-appts/_pages/scope/usecases/usep_abus24.md

 **_I want_** to be notified when selecting a service that only accepts referrals when a booking has been made

 ### Commentary
 For booking only DoS services a service attribute will need to be added by the local DoS lead.
-The service attribute is called "**BOOKINGREQUIRED**"
+The service attribute is called "**requirebooking**"

 ### Acceptance Criteria
 * The system **must** stop the users from making a referral if no appointment has been made when the "**requirebooking**" service attribute is present on the DoS service